nguyenlekhtn/100-days-of-code/rules.md

 2. If I code at work, that time won't count towards the challenge.
 3. I will push code to GitHub every day so that anyone can see my progress.
 4. I will update the (Log)[log.md] with the day's progress and provide a link so that others can see my progress.
-5. I will work on real projects, facing real challenges.
-The time spent doing tutorials, online courses and other similar resources will NOT count towards this challenge.
-(If you've just started learning to code, read [FAQ](FAQ.md))
+5. I will work on tutorials, projects and other exercises on FreeCodeCamp under the Front End Development Certificate program.

 ## Ideas to make this challenge more effective